Code-Institute-Submissions/Jeanca7-EventsEye/README.md

 3. `git push`.

 To deploy site:
-1. Head to repository on GitHub.
+1. Head to the repository on GitHub.
 2. Go to settings.
 3. Head to the GitHub Pages Section.
 4. Select the master branch source.